dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/04-end-to-end/index.md

 We started by observing that the terminology we used in the code didn't fully match the terminology which is used in the spec.
 We fixed this by renaming two classes.
 I think it's important to make sure that the terminology used in the code matches the terminology of the problem domain.
-This makes it makes it easier to understand code, because we don't need to translate between different sets of terminology.
+This makes it easier to understand code, because we don't need to translate between different sets of terminology.
 The [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) method makes this very explicit by striving for a "ubiquitous language", a language shared by everyone involved in the project, from end users to software developers.